 Tobacco Taxes Press Releases

-ATLANTA, GA – January 17, 2020 – As lawmakers dive into the new year, the American Cancer Society Cancer Action Network (ACS CAN) is pursuing legislation that will ease the burden of cancer in Georgia.
+INDIANAPOLIS, IN – As lawmakers dive into the new year, the American Cancer Society Cancer Action Network (ACS CAN) looks ahead to what public health initiatives our lawmakers can accomplish in the 2021 legislative session.

 PORTLAND, Ore.— Beginning Friday, January 1, 2021, the tax on cigarettes will increase by $2 per pack and e-cigarettes will be taxed for the first time in Oregon, after voters overwhelming approved Measure 108 in November 2020.

 Several public health organzations ask Governor Cuomo for increase tobacco tax.

 ACS CAN marked the Great American Smokeout by asking for increased tobacco taxes in New York State.

 To mark the Great American Smokeout, ACS CAN is calling for a tobacco tax increase in Virginia.